Constraining Light Scalar Field with Torsion-Balance Gravity Experiments: The parameter constraints on the scalar field coupling parameters

-There are several coupling coefficients to be limited in the scalar dark matter.
-Since the coefficient combination in measurements, it is difficult to set the limits on the individual coupling coefficients.
-There are two common methods to obtain constraint on individual coefficients.
-As the analyses in most papers of atomic sensors \cite{PhysRevLett.115.011802,PhysRevLett.117.061301,PhysRevLett.114.161301,PhysRevLett.115.201301,PhysRevLett.116.031102} and \emph{MICROSCOPE} experiment \cite{PhysRevLett.120.141101}, one way is the method of the maximum reach analysis (MRA) in which one assumes that the scaler field in question only couples to one SM sector (one coupling parameter) and other coupling parameters are kept equal to zero, thus we can exclude one nonvanishing coupling coefficient at a time.
+There are several coupling coefficients to be limited.
+Due to the combination of coefficients in measurements, it is difficult to set the limits on the individual coupling coefficients.
+As the analyses in most papers of atomic sensors \cite{PhysRevLett.115.011802,PhysRevLett.117.061301,PhysRevLett.114.161301,PhysRevLett.115.201301,PhysRevLett.116.031102} and \emph{MICROSCOPE} experiment \cite{PhysRevLett.120.141101}, the common method to obtain constraint on individual coefficients is the method of the maximum reach analysis (MRA), in which one assumes that the scalar field in question only couples to one SM sector (one coupling parameter) and other coupling parameters are kept equal to zero, thus we can exclude one nonvanishing coupling coefficient at a time.
 More detailed information about this method can be found in Refs.\cite{PhysRevLett.117.241301,PhysRevLett.119.201102}.
-Another method is to use multiple sets of data with different combinations of the coupling coefficients, in which we don't need the assumption that the values of other parameters are zero.
-By introducing the torsion pendulum gravity experiments, which can provide the different coefficient combinations in the torque measurements, we are able to set the constraints on the individual coefficients.